 We’ve assembled 12 pasta dishes below—one for each month of the year!
 If you try this delicious cooking challenge, your family will be thanking you all year.

 Defining features: When someone says “pasta,” a plate of spaghetti is likely what pops up in your head.
 It’s a moderately thin noodle, with a flexible bendy shape that typically requires a bit of twirling or slurping to eat.

 How to serve: Its flexible shape makes spaghetti a popular choice as a base for a hearty sauce or other foods.
 The classic, of course, is spaghetti and meatballs in red sauce, but that’s not the only option!
 It’s also great with seafood, which often has a lighter oil-based sauce.

-BARILLA Blue Box Spaghetti Pasta, 16 oz.
-Boxes (Pack of 8), 8 Servings per Box - Non-GMO Pasta Made with Durum Wheat Semolina - Italy's #1 Pasta Brand - Kosher Certified Pasta
+Barilla Spaghetti Pasta, 16 oz.
+Box (Pack of 8) - Non-GMO Pasta Made with Durum Wheat Semolina - Kosher Certified Pasta

 A true classic.

 Defining features: Fettucine is a long, flat, ribbon pasta.
 It’s wider than spaghetti noodles, but still a relatively narrow type of pasta.

 How to serve: Fettucine alfredo (the noodles in a creamy, cheesy white sauce) is the most famous fettuccine dish, but, as any Italian will definitely remind you, it’s not actually a traditional dish.
 Because it’s a bit sturdier than spaghetti but still flexible and thin, fettuccine is one of the most versatile types of pasta.
 Try it with your favorite veggie or meat sauce!

 De Cecco Semolina Pasta, Fettuccine, 16 oz- Made in Italy, High in Protein & Iron, Bronze Die (VSA0006p)